horiacristescu/romanian-diacritic-restoration/README.md

 The output should be the correctly 'diacritised' word, but instead the model predicts only the diacritic sign itself.
 I mapped:

-- no diacritics letters -> 0
+- no diacritic letters -> 0
 - "ț", "ș", "î" -> 1
 - "ă" -> 2
 - out of set chars -> 3